 The best thing about the Project Catalyst is that the apps built incorporating the principle of this approach can easily sync across multiple iOS and macOS devices while sharing and accommodating the same information.

-Earlier, both macOS and iOS apps used to be conceptualised and built with the different objectives involving a variety of different tools.
+Earlier, both macOS and iOS apps used to be conceptualized and built with the different objectives involving a variety of different tools.
 The effort of Project Catalyst is to bring together these different elements into a single ecosystem with a consolidated effort.
 This obviously means, thanks to Project Catalyst now third-party developers will have access to completely new Xcode development kit for building these universal apps for multiple platforms.

 Project Catalyst has been first unveiled in the 2018 chapter of the WWDC 2018 and at that time it was referred to as Project Marzipan.
 Though the name could be sounded funnier for many years as we have been familiar with the name of sweets for mainly Android versions.
 In that respect Project Catalyst as a name sounds more professional and result-driven.

 Project Catalyst allows developers much ease and flexibility to build the macOS versions of their iOS apps.
-Thanks to Project Catalyst the same app working for iPhone and iPad will be resized and optimised for Mac display by default.
+Thanks to Project Catalyst the same app working for iPhone and iPad will be resized and optimized for Mac display by default.
 All the visual and interactive elements like the menu bar controls, scroll bars, drag and drop functions, and copy/paste functionality will be available now for the macOS app version of the same ported iOS app.

 How this porting process really works for creating the macOS versions of the iPad and iPhone apps is something we need to give close attention.
 For porting apps iPad apps to macOS, developers need to use XCode 11 beta.
 They need to open the Xcode project followed by selecting the iOS target which is required to be configured.
 Following this step, they should navigate to the General tab > Deployment Info.
 Here they need to check the checkbox given for the macOS device.
 All these steps are only feasible if your app works for both iPhone and iPad.
 In case the app works only for iPhone, the checkbox for the MacOS will not be available.